 If you are squeamish about feeding your pet insects or rodents, consider getting a different pet than the Agama.

 A brightly-hued lizard, the Agama can be a great pet for novice reptile enthusiasts.
-It must be kept in groups, be housed in a spacious enclosure, and have the proper heating and humidity levels in its tank at all times.
+They must be kept in groups, be housed in a spacious enclosure, and have the proper heating and humidity levels in their vivarium at all times.
 Additionally, the Agama feeds only on insects or small rodents.

-If you can provide the Agama with the proper care it needs, this lovely lizard could be an excellent pet for you.
+If you can provide the Agama with the proper care they need, this lovely lizard could be an excellent pet for you.

 Featured Image Credit: Pixabay